 Hi Peter, further to your email, I'm pleased to help you upgrade.
 Before we begin, click here to enter your support PIN for security.
 [URL] Ali, SmartTechCo.

-Let's look at some specific scenarios where you might want to send an introduction text.
-Feel free to tweak these templates and use them for your business.
+Let's look at some specific scenarios where you might want to send introduction texts.
+Feel free to tweak these SMS templates to craft attractive messages for customers and employees alike.

 SMS marketing